leharris3/leharris3.github.io/_posts/2024-04-29-sex-and-cells.md

     - Inputs: `[NADH, FADH2, Oxygen]`
     - Outputs: `[Water, 28-ATP]`

-`*` *Coenzyme A converts pyruvate into acetyl-CoA in between stages one and two.*
+`*` *Coenzyme A converts pyruvate into acetyl-CoA between stages one and two.*

 ![Cellular Respiration](/pictures/cellular-respiration-v2.jpg)

-Oxidative phosphorylation is important enough to get it discussion.
-During the previous stages, the cofactors **NAD+** and **FAD** are reduced (receive electrons) to form **NADH** and **FADH2**, respectively.
-These cofactors are like cargo bays that can be filled with electrons to be dumped off somewhere else in the cell.
+Oxidative phosphorylation is vital enough to be discussed separately.
+During the previous stages, the cofactors **NAD+** and **FAD** reduce (receive electrons) to form **NADH** and **FADH2**.
+These cofactors are like cargo bays that fill up with electrons to be dumped somewhere else in the cell.
 During oxidative phosphorylation, our cofactors are *oxidized* to produce molecules of ATP.
 Hence the name, *oxidative* phosphorylation.

-This entire process of moving electrons within the mitochondria is facilitated by something called the **electron transport chains**.
-These structures are simply a collection of proteins and other molecules in mitochondria that enable redox reactions to occur.
+Electrons movement within the mitochondria occurs along the **electron transport chains**.
+These structures are simply a collection of proteins and other molecules in mitochondria that enable redox reactions.
 Ultimately, approximately *26 molecules* of ATP are created by **ATP synthase** from **ADP** and phosphate as electrons move down the electron transport chains.
-This process is referred to as **chemiosmosis** in the context of oxidative phosphorylation.
+We call this process **chemiosmosis** in the context of oxidative phosphorylation.
 The movement of **H+ ions** down the electron transport chains creates a **proton gradient**.
-ATP synthase allows H+ ions to move from areas of low to high concentration along this graduate.
+ATP synthase allows H+ ions to move from low to high concentration along this graduate.
 This release of energy fuels the conversion of ADP into ATP.

-We also mention that **glycolysis** is responsible for producing an additional two molecules of ATP during the third stage of cellular respiration.
-The process oxidizes glucose into lactate (pyruvate) without the need for oxygen.
-This process is also referred to as **fermentation**.
-That burning sensation in your muscles that comes at the end of a hard workout can be explained by this phenomenon.
-Lactic acid is produced more rapidly than your body can remove it as cells attempt to create energy in an *anaerobic* environment.
+We also mention that **glycolysis** produces an additional two molecules of ATP during the third stage of cellular respiration.
+The process oxidizes glucose into lactate (pyruvate) without oxygen.
+This process is known as **fermentation**.
+That burning sensation in your muscles at the end of a hard workout is an example of fermentation.
+Lactic acid builds up more rapidly than your body can remove.
+Here, cells attempt to create energy in an *anaerobic* environment.

 ![Oxidative Phosphorlyation](/pictures/oxidative-phosphorlyation.png)

 ### G. Photosynthesis

 Photosynthesis is a bit like the hippie cousin of cellular respiration.
 Similarly, photosynthesis is a *two-staged chemical reaction* that involves the production of energy-rich products from reactants.
 This process, as you may have guessed, occurs in plants.
-Specifically, photosynthesis occurs in the **chloroplasts** of plant cells where carbon dioxide and water convert into glucose and oxygen.
+Specifically, photosynthesis occurs in the **chloroplasts** of plant cells -- where carbon dioxide and water convert into glucose and oxygen.
 Again, we can write a general equation for this reaction like so:

 $$6CO_2 + 6H_2O + \text{light energy} \rightarrow C_6H_{12}O_6 + 6O_2$$

 Photosynthesis broadly takes place within the **stroma** of chloroplasts.
-Here two sub-processes occur simultaneously: the **light-dependent reactions** and the **Calvin cycle**.
+Here, two sub-processes happen simultaneously: the **light-dependent reactions** and the **Calvin cycle**.

 ![Photosynthesis in a Plant Cell](/pictures/photosynthesis.png)

 *Light-dependent* reactions take place in the **thylakoid membranes** of chloroplasts.
 During this process, light energy from the sun helps split water molecules into oxygen, protons, and electrons.
-Oxygen is released as a by-product of this reaction, and high-energy electrons travel through the electron transport chain.
+This reaction releases oxygen, and high-energy electrons travel through the electron transport chain.
 Energy-carrying molecules ATP and NADPH produced during these reactions carry on to the Calvin Cycle.

 **Photosystems I** and **II** are the components of the light-dependent reactions responsible for *absorbing energy from the sun*.
 Ironically, photosystem II is the first of these systems to come into play.
-This system is responsible for extracting oxygen molecules from water within the thylakoid membranes.
+This system extracts oxygen molecules from water within the thylakoid membranes.
 Photosystem I has a slightly more niche role.
-Here electrons are 'boosted' or 'excited' so that NADP+ can reduce to NADPH.
+Here, electrons are 'boosted' or 'excited' so NADP+ can reduce to NADPH.
 Below is a rather complicated diagram of these two systems at work.
 Try to understand their high-level differences.

 ![Photosystems I and II](/pictures/photosystems.png)

 The Calvin Cycle, the last stage of photosynthesis, occurs in the fluid surrounding the thylakoids (**stroma**).
 ATP and NADPH provide the energy necessary to convert CO2 from the air into glucose ($C_6H_{12}O_6$).
 The carbon in this glucose molecule is stolen directly from the CO2 in the air via **carbon fixation**.
-In total, 18 ATP and 12 NADPH molecules are required to create *just one* molecule of glucose!
+In total, 18 ATP and 12 NADPH molecules create *just one* molecule of glucose!

 ## III.
 Sex

 So far, we've worked our way up the scales of life to the cellular level.
-We learned about the raw material making up cells and their chemical reactions, as well as a few fundamental cellular processes.
+We learned about the raw material making up cells and their chemical reactions -- including a few fundamental cellular processes.
 But this is starting to get a bit drab.
 How can we make the leap from single cells to multi-cellular life?

 Our second section is a broad exploration of reproduction and inheritance in nature.
-The title "Sex" is therefore a bit of a misnomer.
-We will employ a strong anthropocentric bias in the topics that follow.
-That is, we will specifically explore the ways that *humans* reproduce and pass on genes from generation to generation.
-Thankfully, many concepts such as reproduction are universal.
+The title "Sex" is, therefore, a bit of a misnomer.
+We will employ an anthropocentric bias in the topics that follow.
+Specifically, we will explore how *humans* reproduce and pass on genes from generation to generation.
+Thankfully, many concepts like reproduction are universal.
 Living things, in fact, **must** reproduce to be considered living.
 Therefore, even as our conversations skew towards human beings, the general concepts we learn will apply to many other living things.

 There are two modes of reproduction. **Asexual reproduction** is the production of an exact genetic copy of an organism produced by a *single* living thing.
-This method is particularly popular among single-celled organisms. **Sexual reproduction**, by contrast, involves the production of new offspring by two organisms combining their unique genetic information.
+This method is popular among single-celled creatures. **Sexual reproduction**, by contrast, involves the production of new offspring by two organisms combining their unique genetic information.
 As human beings, we are primarily interested in the ladder method.

 ### A. Mitosis